Grace Kelly: Princess of Monaco

 Alfred Hitchcock offered Princess Grace the lead in his film Marnie in 1962.
 She was eager, but public outcry in Monaco against her involvement in a film where she would play a kleptomaniac made her reconsider and ultimately reject the project.
 Director Herbert Ross tried to interest her in a part in his film The Turning Point (1977), but Rainier dismissed the idea.
 Later that year, she returned to the arts in a series of poetry readings on stage and narration of the documentary The Children of Theatre Street.
 She also narrated ABC's made-for-television film The Poppy Is Also a Flower (1966).

-Grace joined the board of the 20th C.-Fox Film Corporation in 1976, becoming one of its first female members.
+Grace joined the board of the 20th Century-Fox Film Corporation in 1976, becoming one of its first female members.
 In 1980, she published My Book of Flowers with Gwen Robyns, detailing her sense of floral aesthetics, symbolism, and flower pressing.
 Grace and Rainier worked together on a 33-minute independent film titled Rearranged in 1979, which received interest from ABC TV executives in 1982 after its premiere in Monaco, on the condition that it be extended to an hour.
 Before more scenes could be shot, Grace died and the film was never released, nor was it publicly shown again.

 In the early 1980s, Grace collaborated with Springmaid Company, the now-defunct bed linen brand.
 The collaboration was titled GPK after the initials of her maiden name and features bed linens, tablecloths, napkins, placemats, and others.
 Both collaborated after Neil Mandell, a newly hired Springmaid stylist, found the designs Grace made in a People magazine article on the exhibition in a Paris Gallery.
 Princess Grace received more than $1 million in royalties, which she donated to her favorite charities.